steelmananything/steelmananything/_topics/introduction.md

 Formally:

 1. Steelmanning strives to reduce or eliminate all strawmen (premise; [by definition](#what-is-steelmanning)).
-2. A steelman that worsens a strawman is a failure of steelmanning; instead, it's an tinmanning (premise; [by definition](#tinmanning-strawmanning-as-steelmanning)).
+2. A steelman that worsens a strawman is a failure of steelmanning; instead, it's a tinman (premise; [by definition](#tinmanning-strawmanning-as-steelmanning)).
 3. "Addressing an argument as it is" does not explicitly involve striving to reduce or eliminate strawmen because "addressing" may involve any form of argumentation (premise; by definition, or lack thereof).
 4. "Addressing an argument as it is" -- with a strawman in it -- is less likely than steelmanning to reduce or eliminate a strawman (follows from 3).
 5. Therefore, proper steelmanning should reduce rather than worsen strawmen, and more than "addressing an argument as it is" (follows from 1, 2 and 4).